 - ATP synthase, which generates ATP in the matrix

 - Specific transport proteins that regulate metabolite passage into and out of the matrix

 - Protein import machinery.

 - Mitochondria fusion and fission protein

 [ In addition, the inner membrane is rich in an unusual phospholipid, cardiolipin.
-This phospholipid was originally discovered in cow hearts in 1942, and is usually characteristic of mitochondrial and bacterial plasma membranes.]
-Cardiolipin contains four fatty acids rather than two and may help to make the inner membrane impermeable. [ Unlike the outer membrane, the inner membrane doesn't contain porins and is highly impermeable to all molecules.
+This phospholipid was originally discovered in beef hearts in 1942, and is usually characteristic of mitochondrial and bacterial plasma membranes.]
+Cardiolipin contains four fatty acids rather than two and may help to make the inner membrane impermeable. [ Unlike the outer membrane, the inner membrane does not contain porins and is highly impermeable to all molecules.
 Almost all ions and molecules require special membrane transporters to enter or exit the matrix.
-Proteins are ferried into the matrix via the translocase of the inner membrane (TIM) complex or via Oxa1.] [ In addition, there is a membrane potential across the inner membrane formed by the action of the enzymes of the electron transport chain.]
+Proteins are ferried into the matrix via the translocase of the inner membrane (TIM) complex or via Oxa1.] [ In addition, there is a membrane potential across the inner membrane formed by the action of the enzymes of the electron transport chain. ]

 MatrixThe matrix is the space enclosed by the inner membrane.
 It contains about 2/3 of the total protein in a mitochondrion.